 National efforts for promoting industrial efficiency.
 National-level policies play a vital role in crosscutting and sector-specific energy efficiency efforts.
 This panel highlighted successful policies and best practices from the US and Europe that apply to the industrial sector and provide key takeaways from leading countries.

 This workshop was co-funded by the European Union.

 Wednesday, August 14th

-ACEEE is hosting this event in conjunction with the IAC Women for Energy Efficiency Network and with support from the Karen and Neal Elliott Fund.
+ACEEE hosted this event in conjunction with the IAC Women for Energy Efficiency Network and with support from the Karen and Neal Elliott Fund.
 This first-time gathering offered a unique opportunity for women in the industrial field to meet and collaborate.
-Speakers will include:
+Speakers included:

 Susan Stratton, executive director of the Northwest Energy Efficiency Alliance (NEEA) whose purpose is to maximize energy efficiency in the Northwest.
 She serves as the primary liaison between NEEA, its regional funders, and other supporting organizations and governments.
 Ms. Stratton has more than 30 years of leadership experience in energy policy, utility regulation, economics, and professional education programs.
 Full bio

 Christine Ervin, former U.S. Assistant Secretary of Energy and first president/CEO of the US Green Building Council